 If you have a dental implant infection, your dentist will likely prescribe antibiotics to clear the infection.
 In some cases, the implant may need to be removed temporarily to allow the infection to heal before being reinserted.

 In conclusion, dental implants can get infected, but the risk is relatively low.
-To reduce your risk of infection, be sure to practice good oral hygiene, follow your dentist’s instructions, avoid tobacco, and eat a healthy diet.
+To learn more about dental implants and how to care for them properly, read our complete guide to dental implants by AAID.
+To safeguard against infection, White Rock residents are advised to maintain excellent oral hygiene, heed the guidance of their local dentists, abstain from tobacco, and follow a nutritious diet.
 If you experience any signs or symptoms of a dental implant infection, be sure to contact your dentist right away for treatment.

 If you have a dental implant infection or are concerned about the risk of infection, don’t hesitate to reach out to our team of experienced dental professionals.